moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 ## Event Timeline track updating.
 The publisher MUST publish an indepdendent event timeline in the first MOQT Object of each MOQT Group of an event timeline track.
-The publisher MAY publish incremental updates in the second and subsequent Objects within each GROUP.
+The publisher MAY publish incremental updates in the second and subsequent Objects within each Group.
 Incremental updates only contain event timeline records since the last event timeline Object.

 ## Example event timeline track